Convertible Cooper completes all-new Mini line up and is set for production at Cowley

 2025 Mini Cooper Convertible alloy wheel design

-What is the wind in the hair motoring experience like?
+What is the wind-in-the-hair motoring experience like?

-What’s the tech got to offer?
+What’s the tech on offer?

-Just like the hatchback you get the 9.5-inch OLED display, which is both touch and voice-operated to access the usual functions such as navigation, phone, and entertainment.
-Mini Convertible Cooper owners can use the Mini app to set their smartphones up as the key to the car, when the owner gets close to the vehicle the car will flash its light in a set sequence and unlock the doors.
+Just like the hatchback you get the 9.5-inch circular OLED display, which is both touch and voice-operated to access the usual functions such as navigation, phone, and entertainment.
+Mini Convertible Cooper owners can use the Mini app to set their smartphones up as the key to the car; when the owner gets close to the vehicle the car will flash its light in a set sequence and unlock the doors.

 2025 Mini Cooper Convertible